SHUBHAMY77/SHUBHAMY77/README.md

 ### 💻 About Me
 I'm a senior data engineer with 3+ years of experience specializing in building and optimizing robust data pipelines and scalable data architectures.
 My passion lies in transforming raw data into actionable insights and high-quality data products for analytical and operational use cases.
 I have a proven track record of designing, developing, and maintaining end-to-end ETL/ELT processes in both on-premise and cloud environments.

-*   🔭 I currently work on designing a real-time data streaming platform using [Kafka/Spark Streaming].
+*   🔭 I currently work on designing & Devloping Data Warehouse Snowflake,Bigquery.
-*   🌱 I'm currently expanding my knowledge in [e.g., serverless data processing with AWS Lambda, advanced data modeling techniques].
+*   🌱 I'm currently expanding my knowledge in serverless data processing with AWS Lambda, advanced data modeling techniques.
 *   👯 I am looking to collaborate on open-source projects related to [e.g., data governance, data orchestration tools].
 *   💬 Ask me about: data warehousing, cloud data architecture, pipeline optimization, and data quality best practices.
-*   ⚡ Fun fact: When I'm not wrangling data, you can find me [e.g., hiking, gaming, cooking a new dish].
+*   ⚡ Fun fact: When I'm not wrangling data, you can find me gaming, cooking a new dish

 ---